 Consider the impact of COVID-19 on Black Friday

-2020 has been anything but a typical year.
+2020 has been anything but a typical year and 2021 follows that trend.
 So it makes sense that when it comes to the beginning of the ultimate shopping season, we should also expect some surprises.

 The most important, yet predictable, change will deal with the effects the pandemics had on traditional retail.
-In fact, it’s pretty devastating.
-According to the recent survey (source), more than half of Americans (52%) don’t plan to participate in Black Friday sales at all this year.
+In fact, it was pretty devastating.

 But don’t let these numbers discourage you!
-Those who aren’t planning on bailing on their shopping spree will be most likely to take their annual holiday shopping online, and Black Friday-Cyber Monday weekend might become the catalyst of the season as usual.
+Online sales are soaring.
+Those who weren’t planning on bailing on their shopping spree will be most likely to take their annual holiday shopping online, and Black Friday-Cyber Monday weekend might become the catalyst of the season as usual.

 What you need to consider for your black Friday strategy in the coronavirus.

 - First of all, the Black Friday madness is expected to begin rather sooner than later this year.
-With people not willing to queue for hours under malls in the midst of pandemics and the Presidential elections scheduled for November, most retailers are free to launch discounts as soon as possible.
-As such, Amazon has already moved its Prime Day event to October 13-14.
-The rest are expected to follow the lead.
+With people not willing to queue for hours under malls due to health concerns, most retailers are free to launch discounts as soon as possible.

 - Another big change concerns the products sold.
-COVID-19 has risen the demand for “staycation-friendly” goods, like household appliances, DIY, and sports equipment.
+COVID-19 has risen the demand for “staycation-friendly” goods, like household appliances, DIY, and sports equipment and this trend stil lasts.
 Such brands are expected to have the highest payouts during the Black Friday sales as well.

 Once you establish what others are doing and what are COVID-19 Black Friday good practices, it’s time to get the ball rolling.